 Handling confidential data with great care and protecting our clients is a top priority.
-We adhere to the EU General Data Protection Regulation, German Data Protection Act, to national legal and regulatory provisions, to contractually agreed confidentiality clauses (including concerning the so-called "banking secrecy") as well as to internal regulations on data protection.
+We adhere, inter alia, to the EU General Data Protection Regulation, German Data Protection Act, to national legal and regulatory provisions, to contractually agreed confidentiality clauses (including the so-called "banking secrecy") as well as to internal regulations on data protection.
 To ensure that these data protection requirements are met, pbb has implemented controls and sanctions.
-An in-house data protection officer, in his or her management function, also exercises control tasks.
-Further, the issue of data protection is covered in every employment contract, and our staff receive ongoing training regarding data protection issues.
+An in-house data protection officer, as a body of the management, also exercises control tasks.
+Furthermore, the issue of data protection is covered in every employment contract.

+Our staffs receive ongoing training regarding data protection issues.
 Any breach of the data protection rules and regulations may have disciplinary consequences.